plafer/plafer.github.io/_posts/2019-04-11-math-notation-from-programmer-perspective.md

 ---

-For the past six years, I've been studying computer science and writing various kinds of software: from compilers and interpreters to a fully functional operating system to self-driving car software.
+For the past six years, I've been studying computer science and writing various kinds of software, from compilers and interpreters to a fully functional operating system to self-driving car software.
 I have recently transitioned into the study of rigorous mathematics, and found that mathematical notation is confusing for one simple reason: [operator